 - The legal specialty course must be from an ABA approved paralegal program and taken within the last 7 years.

 - The student must have earned a C or better in the legal specialty course

 - The legal specialty course must carry upper-division academic credit.

 Up to eight (8) Legal Specialty Courses may be credited towards the Bachelor of Arts in Legal Studies.

 Program Learning Outcomes

-Students completing the Paralegal Certificate or the Bachelor of Arts in Legal Studies will be able to do the following:
+Students completing the Bachelor of Arts in Legal Studies will be able to do the following: